The Building Type you choose for your Barndominium can affect your plans in many ways!

 - For your Barndominium to be taller, you will pay more for the building since more material is needed for the taller exterior walls to support the roof.
-Also consider the additional labor costs to construct the walls.
+Also, consider the additional labor costs to construct the walls.

 - Stronger ceiling framing to support the second floor.
-Depending on your specific plan the joists may cost a lot more to span the room below and support weight above.
+Depending on your specific plan the joists may cost a lot more to span the room below and support the weight above.

-- With additional weight from the 2nd story, comes additional weight which needs to be supported on grade, which could mean increased or extra concrete footings for columns.
+- With an additional weight from the 2nd story, comes additional weight which needs to be supported on grade, which could mean increased or extra concrete footings for columns.

 - Wood decking sub-floor for your 2nd story.

-- Consider the increased plumbing and electrical install costs.
+- Consider the increased plumbing and electrical installation costs.
 These costs are higher because they have to do more work cutting through the 2nd floor to run the plumbing and electrical, and the extra materials.

-If cost is a major reason you want a two story Barndominium, consider contacting your local contractors to give you an idea of these additional costs.
+If cost is a major reason you want a two-story Barndominium, consider contacting your local contractors to give you an idea of these additional costs.

 Steel or Wood Structure?

-Metal buildings are typically less expensive due to their pre-engineered (or pre-fabricated) nature, the entire building is built off site in a factory and erected on site.
+Metal buildings are typically less expensive due to their pre-engineered (or pre-fabricated) nature, the entire building is built off-site in a factory and erected on site.
 This leads to less labor and shorter construction times.
-It is also not uncommon to see reduced insurance premiums because of it’s strength and fire retardant properties.
+It is also not uncommon to see reduced insurance premiums because of its strength and fire-retardant properties.

 Wood buildings (commonly referred to as pole barns, pole buildings, or post framing) use large columns at the exterior to support roof trusses.
-Roof trusses can be highly functional in the form of pre-engineered wood trusses, or high decorative by they way of heavy timbers.
+Roof trusses can be highly functional in the form of pre-engineered wood trusses, or high decorative by the way of heavy timbers.

 Depending on the type of metal building you choose you may have the option of assembling it yourself.
-Will the time it takes you be worth it?
+Will the time it takes you to be worth it?
 We have seen crews assemble the buildings in less than a week.